On this page, you find Holiday Themes Christmas and Easter. Most of the time you collect applause with a homemade Christmas decoration.

-For this we used cupcake tins, some colored cardboard, a ribbon and a bead.
-Just put holes at upper and down side and then baste the ribbon.
+For this, we used cupcake tins, some colored cardboard, a ribbon and a bead.
+Just put holes at the upper and downside and then baste the ribbon.
 You can adjust the colors to your taste.

 Christmas piece for the side table